cybozu-go/cattage/docs/usage.md

 ```

 The name of the tenant resource must match the name of the group in Kubernetes and Argo CD.
-The namespaces specified in `spec.namespaces` will be created automatically.
+The namespaces specified in `spec.rootNamespaces` will be created automatically.

 ```console
 $ kubectl get ns your-root